OmarElkadi2020/prayer/Readme.md

 # Prayer Player
-Prayer Player helps you stay consistent with your prayers by automating prayer time scheduling and reminders.
-It fetches accurate prayer times, plays the Adhan automatically, and can reserve time in your calendar so you never miss a prayer.
-Designed to run quietly in the background, it makes it easy to prioritize your daily prayers without manual effort.
+Prayer Player is an intelligent assistant that helps you seamlessly integrate your prayer routine into your busy schedule.
+By fetching accurate prayer times and intelligently arranging Adhan playback and focused prayer steps within your calendar's free slots, it ensures you never miss a prayer while maintaining work efficiency.
+Designed to run quietly in the background, Prayer Player automates scheduling and reminders, allowing you to prioritize your daily prayers without manual effort or disruption to your workflow.

 ## Feature
 -   **Automatic Prayer Times:** Fetches daily prayer times for any city using the aladhan.com API.
 -   **Scheduling:** Uses `APScheduler` to reliably schedule the Adhan and other actions.
 -   **Audio Playback:** Plays the Adhan audio file at the scheduled times.
--   **Calendar Integration:** (Optional) Can connect to your Google calendar to find free time slots and create busy events for prayers.
+    -   **Calendar Integration:** The calendar integration is more sophisticated: it's about intelligently arranging adhan and focus steps within free slots identified within the broader prayer timespan in the user's calendar.
+This implies the application actively manages and optimizes the scheduling of these events based on calendar availability.
 -   **Focus Mode:** Includes a "focus mode" that can be triggered around prayer times to minimize distractions.
 -   **Systemd Service:** Designed to be run as a systemd user service for automatic startup.